Pioneers ride balanced attack to 53-12 win over Brownsville

 That worked out well in a 53-12 non-conference victory over visiting Brownsville at Kennedy Field on Friday night.

-Wes Whipkey threw three touchdown passes to Nathan Orndoff and Corey Wise made a triumphant return from a knee injury with two long scoring runs as West Greene improved to 2-3 overall on a night when playing a game at all was up in the air just a few days ago.
+Wes Whipkey threw three touchdown passes and Corey Wise made a triumphant return from a knee injury with two long scoring runs as West Greene improved to 2-3 overall on a night when playing a game at all was up in the air just a few days ago.

 The Pioneers were originally scheduled to host Monessen and celebrate senior night and homecoming Friday night, but the Greyhounds wound up forfeiting their final three games due to a dwindling roster.